leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

       The Detail is based on the percentage of a single unit.
    Brush Detail
       Giving more control over the topology, with this method you can create topology based on the brush size.
-You can increase and lower topology by simply resizing the brush itself.
-The detail size is based the size of the brush itself, where 100% will create topology the size of the brush ring itself.
+You can increase and lower topology by resizing the brush itself.
+      The detail size is based the size of the brush itself, where full detail will create topology the size of the brush radius itself.

 Smooth Shading
    Toggles whether mesh faces are smooth or flat-shaded.